 Why Make This Recipe

 - Customizable – Prefer more ginger and less cinnamon?
 Want to add a touch of black pepper?
 No problem!
-This recipe is totally customizable.
+This recipe is customizable.

 - Inexpensive – You can probably make a whole batch of this chai tea latte for less than you can purchase a single cup at a coffee shop.